xjtu-enre/ENRE-java/docs/dependency/Call.md

 # Dependency: Call
-A entity calls other methods in its scope
+An entity calls other methods in its scope
 ## Supported pattern
 ```yaml
 name : MethodInvocation